mrismanaziz/Reforestation/README.md

-## They tried to make a diamond shaped like a duck.
-It quacked under the pressure.
+## I made a belt out of watches once...
+It was a waist of time.